to-mc/tommcc-demos-mongodb/demos/FLUX-GITOPS/README.md

 Creates an Atlas cluster and a flask app which connects to it.
+Uses ./resources/flask-app-demo

 # REQs